 Through the Old Valcellina Road, it is possible to admire the gorge in all its grandeur.
 The road can be traveled on foot, by bicycle, or via the little train on which you can ride to enjoy the route in peace while listening to an audio guide.

-The Slizza gorge is a beautiful scenic route surrounded by nature.
+The Slizza Gorge is a beautiful scenic route surrounded by nature.
 This is a deep gorge but usable by all through an easy path skimming the rock face consisting of convenient footbridges.

 To cross the Vinadia Gorge is to enter a canyon of rare beauty, impervious and wild, almost untouched.
 The gorge has walls as high as 200 meters; the path is a continuous succession of waterfalls, cascades and crystal clear pools.